 REA PER's Installed Folders and File Locations The REAPER Install Directory - Windows By default, REAPER on Windows installs to C:\Program Files\REAPER Copy into this directory any PDF files (such as this User Guide) that you want to be able to access from REAPER's Help Menu.
 Some of the optional install items are held in sub-folders of C:\Program Files\REAPER.
 These include the COCKOS ReaPlug VST plug-ins and (if installed) the SWS Extensions.
 Anything stored in this directory is accessible to all users of REAPER on this computer.
 Most REAPER features (such as configuration files and custom settings) are placed into an Applications Data or AppData folder.
 The location of this will depend upon which version of Windows you are using.
 The Application Data/ Support Directory To access the REAPER AppData or Application Support folder, choose Options, Show REAPER resource path from REAPER's main menu.
 Some of the main items you can expect to find there are listed below.
-Sub Directories You should find that you have a number of sub-directories here, such as: Color Themes Configurations Cursors Data Project Bays Data ProjectTemplates Effects QueuedRenders FXChains KeyMaps TrackTemplates Many of these are self-explanatory, especially those which contain the various files and items that you can create yourself as an aid to managing your REAPER projects.
+Sub Directories You should find that you have a number of sub-directories here, such as: Color Themes Plug-ins Configurations Presets Cursors Project Bays Data ProjectTemplates Effects QueuedRenders FXChains KeyMaps TrackTemplates WenuSets Waer Plugins Many of these are self-explanatory, especially those which contain the various files and items that you can create yourself as an aid to managing your REAPER projects.
 For example, any FX Chains that you create will be stored on the FXChains sub-directory.
 Custom menu and toolbar data is stored in the MenuSets sub-directory, and so on.
 Topics such as creating FX Chains and Custom Menus are covered elsewhere in this user guide.
 Information held in the Data directory includes track icons and toolbar icons.
-The Effects folder is where your JS effects are stored. preset-vst- plugname .ini have created or imported. file is used to store any presets that you REAPER.ini your last screen layout, and your reaper-dxplug-ins.ini reaper-vstplug-ins.ini These files store information about your installed plug-ins. reaper-reginfo.dat reaper-reginfo.ini Store your product registration data reaper-recentfx.ini This file stores a list of your recently used FX: this list is used to produce the Recently Used FX submenu that is available in the Mixer. screensets.ini This file stores details of your windows screen sets.
+The Effects folder is where your JS effects are stored. preset-vst- plugname .ini For each VST plug-in, a separate file is used to store any presets that you have created or imported.
+REAPER.ini This includes all of your Options, Preferences settings, information about your last screen layout, and your recently used projects history. reaper-dxplug-ins.ini reaper-vstplug-ins.ini These files store information about your installed plug-ins. reaper-reginfo.dat reaper-reginfo.ini Store your product registration data reaper-recentfx.ini This file stores a list of your recently used FX: this list is used to produce the Recently Used FX submenu that is available in the Mixer. screensets.ini This file stores details of your windows screen sets.
 Note that track screen sets are stored with the relevant .RPP file.
 Specify Default Paths for Saving new projects, Recording and Rendering (see also Chapter 3 and Chapter 22).
 You can use the General, Paths page of your Options, Preferences to specify default paths saving new projects and for your recorded media items.
 For recorded media, however, any path specified in your Project Settings will take precedence over this.
 You can also specify default paths for your waveform peak files and for project rendering.

 There's one more thing that might interest you here.
 All of the settings, preferences and custom files are text files.
 Any of them can be opened and modified using a text editor such as Notepad.
 This even applies to REAPER's project files, with .RPP extension.
 Of course, most probably you will never need to do this, and if you do, you should always take a copy first, just in case of any errors or accidents.
-However, you should never try to use a text editing program to open, view or edit any file ending in .app, .dmq, .exe or .dll
+However, you should never try to use a text editing program to open, view or edit any file ending in .app, .dmg, .exe or .dll